obordonado/Blueclub/README.md

 - <b>.../films/:title</b>
 <img src="/img/getMovieByUrl.png" style="width:600px;"/>

-> A better method would be if we could also find a movie by passing its name through the url.
+> A better method is finding a movie by passing its name through the url.

 ---